xaryhavy/xaryhavy/README.md

 - 👋 Hi, I’m FabianGray
-- 👀 I’m interested in Data science,analytics, Pyton and R
+- 👀 I’m interested in Web3 security and research, Pyton and R
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning Web3/smart contract Development
-- 💞️ I’m looking to collaborate on Data related projects
+- 💞️ I’m looking to collaborate on web3 security and research related projects
 - 📫 How to reach me email: xaryhavy@gmail.com

 <!---